First Aid (Services) and Safety Training for the Fraser Valley

 For Who?

 Accident Simulation for Red Cross, WorkSafeBC trained individuals.
 Anyone that is part of a Medical Response Team, running compliance scenarios, first aid competitions.
-Person(s) that organise mass casualty simulations.
+Person(s) that organize mass casualty simulations.

 Accident Simulation for Red Cross, WorkSafeBC or equivalent trained individuals